 Employers face penalties that range from 5% to 25% of the unpaid amount, depending on the delay duration.

-To deduct PF from salary, you calculate 12% of the employee’s basic salary plus dearness allowance (if applicable).
-This is the employee’s contribution.
-The employer also contributes 12%, which is divided into 8.33% for the Employee Pension Scheme (EPS) and 3.67% for the Employee Provident Fund (EPF).
+To deduct PF from employee salary, you need to calculate the basic salary of the employee plus the dearness allowance (if applicable).
+This is the contribution of the employee.
+Employers contribute 12%, which is split into 8.33 percent to the Employee Pension Scheme (EPS) in addition to 3.67% in the employee Provident Fund (EPF).

 How much percentage pf is deducted from salary in india?